bandocode/selenium-experiment/README.md

 # smart-revise-bot
 ![Preview](https://i.imgur.com/okgz66Z.gif)

-# Project partially taken down

-I have deleted key functions from the answering.py file.
-However, I am going to keep the project up on github because it goes well on my portfolio.

 # Introduction
 https://smartrevise.online/ is a multiple choice question revision website used by school students from the UK to revise for their Computer Science GCSE or A-level exams.